barneyb/calfeed/README.md

 around Oregon's DST legislature (futureproofing for next fall), since it's unlikely to be useful for anyone outside Oregon.

+Finally, there's an `ical` (aliased to `ics`) parser which will read in an iCalendar file to be aggregated with other sources.
+It takes the zero-based index of the calendar in the `.ics` file you want to read, defaulting to zero.

 ### Generating

 Once you've done that at least once, then you can generate an `.ics` file from